romain-neil/TelecommunicationCities/README.md

 If you are pretty good at 3d modeling, you can see project for 3d models to see what to be done

 Apparently, the author abandoned the project.
-I invite you to email me at tutosfaciles48 [@] yahoo.com (remove maybe curly braces) so I added you developer.

 Pour la version française, regardez README_FR.md